phamson02/coqui-ai-TTS/README.md

 <!-- begin-tts-readme -->

-Synthesize speech on command line.
+Synthesize speech on the command line.

 You can either use your trained model or choose a model from the provided list.

-If you don't specify any models, then it uses LJSpeech based English model.
+If you don't specify any models, then it uses a Tacotron2 English model trained on LJSpeech.

 #### Single Speaker Models